OnDeck VS Kabbage Comparison: Which Loan Is Better For Your Business?

-OnDeck and Kabbage both offer funding opportunities for business owners that are seeking extra capital.
-Each lender has its own benefits and drawbacks, so it’s important to carefully evaluate your options and determine which loan will yield the best return on investment and better fit the needs of your business.
+OnDeck and Kabbage both offer funding opportunities for business owners seeking extra capital.
+Each lender has its own benefits and drawbacks, so it’s important to carefully evaluate your options and determine which loan will yield the best return on investment and better fit your business’s needs.

 - You’d rather have a term loan than a line of credit

 - You want payment terms up to 36 months